DavidT352/email-decision-support/README.md

 > I have received your email.
 To ensure this is handled correctly, please provide a list of the specific features failing to perform as expected and the troubleshooting steps you have attempted so far.
 Having these details in writing will allow for a concrete review of the technical issues and the refund request.

+### Example 3: Project Alignment Pressure with Imposed Deadline

+**Incoming email:**

+> I’m a bit concerned after reviewing the latest update.
+Some of the decisions reflected there don’t seem to align with what we discussed earlier, and it’s creating confusion on our side.
+>
+> At this point, leadership is asking whether we should continue in the current direction or reconsider the approach altogether.
+We need to be careful here, as timelines and accountability are now being reviewed.
+>
+> Please confirm today how you intend to proceed so we can decide next steps.
+>
+> — Anna

+---

+**Facts**
+- The sender is concerned about recent updates.
+- The sender states the updates do not align with previous discussions.
+- Leadership is questioning the current direction versus reconsidering the approach.
+- Timelines and accountability are under review.
+- The sender has requested confirmation by the end of the day.

+**What This Email Represents**
+Pressure and potential escalation regarding project alignment and accountability.

+**Why This Is the Next Best Step**
+- It shifts the burden of proof back to the sender to identify specific discrepancies.
+- It avoids committing to a direction without concrete clarification.
+- It neutralizes the imposed deadline by requiring documentation before proceeding.

+**Suggested Reply**
+> I have received your email.
+To ensure I address leadership’s concerns accurately, please provide the specific points from the latest update that you believe do not align with our previous discussions.
+Having these details in writing will allow for a proper review before any decision is made.

 ---